 If you have any filter enabled in the insight, you can add the description of the filters to the exported XLSX file.
 To do so, select Include applied filters in the Export to XLSX dialog.

 Custom Number Format

 By default, when an insight is exported to XLSX, the number formats applied to the cells containing metrics are propagated to the result XLSX file exactly as defined in the insight.
 For example, if some metrics in an insight have a number format that displays negative numbers in red and positive numbers in green, this format will be applied to the cells with these metrics in the XLSX file.

 To apply a single number format to all cells containing metrics in the result XLSX file instead of their original number formats, set the

 exporter.tabularExport.fixedExcelFormat platform setting to the desired number format.
 For details, see Configure Various Features via Platform Settings.

 The number format defined in the platform setting is applied only to XLSX files.
 The number formats in the insights themselves do not change.

-If you want to process insight data in more detail in another application, and do not need formatting, export the insight as a CSV file.
+If you want to process report data in more detail in another application, and do not need formatting, export the report as a CSV file.

 When you export to CSV, formulas in attribute and attribute header cells are automatically escaped using quotation marks.
 This does not apply to raw CSV exports.
 To turn this feature off, contact GoodData Support.